Feeling exhausted and overwhelmed? Feeling detached from your work? Know you aren't performing like you could?

 We need to manage the stress and the stressors separately.
 You may need to leave an environment if the stressors of the culture, your boss or the demands of your role will not allow you to make the changes you need to manage the stress you feel.
 If you are able to speak up, do so because you probably won't be the only person feeling this way!

 One of my personal mantras "If you're not changing it, you're choosing it".

 It's important to develop strategies to help you manage your stress.
-Self care strategies like eating healthily, moving regularly and positive sleep routines can all help with managing your stress.
+Self-care strategies like eating healthily, moving regularly and positive sleep routines can all help with managing your stress.
 We know what to do, we just need to apply what we know and invest in ourselves.

-A holiday is more than temporary relief from the stressors - its allows your body and mind to refresh and renew.
+A holiday is more than temporary relief from the stressors - it allows your body and mind to refresh and renew.
 Time with family and friends can help you reconnect with who you are and what matters.
-This connection is vital to combatting the emotional and mental exhaustion of burnout.
+This connection is vital to combat the emotional and mental exhaustion of burnout.
 Plan your holidays so that you have something to look forward to as well as scheduling breaks through the year, or at the end of key projects.

-Schedule mini breaks each day too!
+Schedule mini-breaks each day too!
 A burnout warning sign for me is when my days are too busy for bio breaks.
-Drink water, stand each hour, look away from the screen every 15 minutes... these are all tips for a more sustainable work day.
+Drink water, stand each hour, look away from the screen every 15 minutes... these are all tips for a more sustainable workday.

-Affected by burn out?
+Affected by burnout?
 I'd love to hear your story and what tips you have for managing stress and combating burnout.